liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-1.md

 #### Puppet Community (Daniele Sluijters [@daenney](https://twitter.com/daenney))
 Discussion of the shared namespace for community modules: [puppet-community](http://puppet-community.github.io/).
 This talk was about a community project to keep modules in a shared namespace so that everyone can work on them independent of company ownership.
-There are limitations right now with with regards to the forge e.g. no shared accounts and no easy migration path to move modules between namespaces but working with Ryan on that.
+There are limitations right now with regards to the forge e.g. no shared accounts and no easy migration path to move modules between namespaces but working with Ryan on that.

 This is how the boxen project works and it seems to work pretty well.